gravitationalwavedc/meertime_dataportal/README.md

 `docker-compose up`

 ### Starting the React Frontend
-The react frontend is currently only available locally while in developement.
+The React frontend is currently only available locally while in development.

 #### React Requirements
 - NPM ([installation guide](https://nodejs.org/en/download/))
 - NVM ([installation guide](https://github.com/nvm-sh/nvm#installing-and-updating))

 #### Setup React project
-1. Open the django project at meertime-data-portal/src
+1. Open the django project at `meertime-data-portal`
 2. Generate the relay schema by running `poetry run python manage.py graphql_schema`
 3. Start the django development server and make sure it's running on http://localhost:8000
-4. Open the frontend directory at meertime-data-portal/src/frontend
+4. Open the frontend directory at `meertime-data-portal/frontend`
 5. Run `nvm use`
-6. Install required packages with `npm install` (if fails due to `package-lock.json` is missing, run `npm i --ignore-scripts && npm i` to create a clean `package-lock.json` file)
+6. Install required packages with `npm install`
 7. Generate the relay schema with `npm run relay`
 8. Run tests to make sure everything is setup correctly with `npm test`
 9. Start the server with `npm start`